ciao-project/ciao/networking/libsnnet/README.md

 Currently the library supports creation of bridges, GRE tunnels, VM and Container compatible interfaces (VNICs) on nodes.
-It also provides and the ability to attach tunnels and vnics to bridges.
+It also provides and the ability to attach tunnels and VNICs to bridges.

 The implementation also provides the ability to interconnect these bridges across nodes creating L2 Overlay networks.